zalmoxes-laran/3D-survey-collection-doc/docs/usage.rst

 Download the installation folder
 --------------------------------

-The installation folder of the EMtools add-on are available at the following links:
+The installation folder of the 3DSC add-on are available at the following links:

 - `LTS version <https://github.com/zalmoxes-laran/3D-survey-collection>`_.

-The two version of the EMtools add-on are also available at the `Download <https://www.extendedmatrix.org/download>`_ section of the Extended Matrix website.
+The two version of the 3DSC add-on are also available at the `Download <https://www.extendedmatrix.org/download>`_ section of the Extended Matrix website.